Conscious Movement

 When: Weekly meetings, Thursdays from 19:00 to 20:30.

-Contribution: 225 fr for a cycle of 10 consecutive meetings, or 100 fr for a cycle of 4 consecutive meetings.
+Contribution: 100 fr for a cycle of 4 consecutive meetings.
 For those who do not follow regularly, you can contribute 30 fr for single practices.

 Clothing: Comfortable clothing, suitable for body practices.
 It is possible to change clothes on the spot but not to shower.
 Always provide for the possibility of adding or removing a layer.